Samaria City, Israel, 871 BC

 The local blacksmith started up the path to the veranda, but the guards shooed him away.
 “Reserved for the prince.”

-Obadiah pointed a folded pita toward the plaza.
+Obadiah pointed a folded piece of bread toward the plaza.
 “Do Jezebel’s officials plan to build their first temple here in the capital?”

 “The talk is of a temple here on Shemer’s Hill.”
 Ahab steepled his fingers.
 “I prefer to involve myself with the grand aspects of our alliance.”